 Tropical Cyclone Mekunu was a Category 3 tropical cyclone that made landfall near Salalah, Oman on 26 May 2018.

-Luban went through the life cycle of a tropical storm over the Arabian Sea between 6 October and 14 October 2018.
+Life cycle of tropical storm over the Arabian Sea in October 2018.

 Latest case studies